Blueberry-Zucchini Bread

 - In a large bowl, beat together the eggs, oil, vanilla and sugar.
 Fold in the zucchini.

-- In a separate bowl, whisk together flour, salt, baking powder, baking soda and cinnamon.
+- In a separate bowl, whisk together the flour, salt, baking powder, baking soda and cinnamon.
 Beat into wet mixture just until incorporated.
 Gently fold in the blueberries.

 Notes